Ronda: History

 Ronda's Romero family—from Francisco, born in 1698, to his son Juan, to his famous grandson Pedro, who died in 1839—played a principal role in the development of modern Spanish bullfighting.
-In a family responsible for such innovations as the use of the cape, or muleta, and a sword especially designed for the kill, Pedro in particular transformed bullfighting into "an art and a skill in its own right, and not simply ... a clownishly macho preamble to the bull's slaughter".
+In a family responsible for such innovations as the use of the cape, or muleta, and a sword especially designed for the kill, Pedro in particular transformed bullfighting into its modern form.

 Ronda was heavily affected by the Spanish Civil War, which led to emigration and depopulation.
 The scene in chapter 10 of Hemingway's For Whom the Bell Tolls, describing the 1936 execution of Fascist sympathisers in a (fictional) village who are thrown off a cliff, is considered to be modeled on actual events of the time in Ronda.

 Geography

 Ronda is situated in a mountainous area about 750 m above mean sea level.
-Also it occupies the depression of Ronda.
 The inner relief is gentle and includes areas of pastureland and vegetable and cereal growing areas.
 The Guadalevín River runs through the city, dividing it in two and carving out the steep, 100-plus-meter-deep El Tajo canyon above which the city perches.
-The Spanish fir (Abies pinsapo) is endemic to the mountains surrounding Ronda.
+The Spanish fir is endemic to the mountains surrounding Ronda.